AdobeDocs/experience-platform.en/help/access-control/abac/ui/permissions.md

 You will be returned to the **[!UICONTROL User groups]** tab.

-## Adding users to Experience Platform through a product profile
+## Adding users to Experience Platform through a role

-To add a user to a product profile, log into the Admin Console and select **[!UICONTROL Add users]**
+To add a user to a role, log into the Admin Console and select **[!UICONTROL Add users]**

 ![product-profile-add-users](../../images/flac-ui/product-profile-add-users.png)